-When life becomes challenging and people need some support to regain self-sufficiency, our Emergency and Self-Sufficiency Services Program (ESSP) works in partnership with Fairfax County Neighborhood and Community Services Coordinated Services Planning (CSP) to provide a bridge to help people feed themselves and their families or pay overdue rent or utilities bills so that they may remain safe and comfortable in their own homes.
+When life becomes challenging and people need some support to regain self-sufficiency, our Assistance Services and Pantry Program (ASAPP) works in partnership with Fairfax County Neighborhood and Community Services Coordinated Services Planning (CSP) to provide a bridge to help people feed themselves and their families or pay overdue rent or utilities bills so that they may remain safe and comfortable in their own homes.

 Clients must go through an initial phone interview by CSP at 703-222-0880.
 If they qualify, and they live in Reston or Herndon, they are referred to Cornerstones and the ESSP.
 After presenting a photo ID and proof of address within last 30 days they are able to receive help.

 When a person receives any financial assistance they are required to attend a financial literacy class run in a partnership between Herndon-Reston FISH and Cornerstones.
 If a client fails to participate in the Financial Literacy class, the agency will suspend any additional support.